Universal Design is for Everyone

 Expect to pay $20 to $30 more for a 36-inch-wide door over the cost of a 32-inch door.
 If you need to widen an existing door opening, you’ll pay an additional $125 to $500 for new framing, trim, and labor.

 Be sure to check how much space a larger door requires when it swings open.
 Bathroom doors should swing outward.

 Grab bars for shower, tub, and toilet.
-Bawden recommends covering the framing of the entire tub, shower, and toilet surround with ½-inch pressure-treated plywood so that you can install grab bars anywhere on the wall, either immediately or at any time in the future.
+Cover the framing of the entire tub, shower, and toilet surround with ½-inch pressure-treated plywood so that you can install grab bars anywhere on the wall, either immediately or at any time in the future.

-Adding the plywood costs about $250 for labor and materials per area; grab bars cost from $50 to $300, depending on the quality of the finish.
-Expect to pay $50 to $100 per grab bar for labor.
+Adding the plywood costs about $250 for labor and materials for a 3-foot-by-5-foot shower enclosure; grab bars cost from $50 to $300, depending on the quality of the finish.
+Expect to pay $50 to $125 per grab bar for labor.

 A curbless shower.
 These showers have no lip at the floor and can be accessed by those using a wheelchair or other mobility device.
 The floor slopes down toward the drain; a swing-out door or a shower curtain keeps water contained.
 From a design standpoint, the minimalist lines fit seamlessly into a contemporary spa-style bathroom.

 A curbless shower requires that the shower pan or drain be slightly lower than the surrounding flooring.
 Typically, your building contractor lowers the shower floor area by trimming the tops of the floor joists (and strengthening them if necessary), then installing a concrete shower floor (for tile) or a curbless shower pan.